You can cover a lot of ground on your first visit to Jordan, given its small size (it’s less than three-quarters the size of New York State).

 Flying is not the best way to get around Jordan

-In the small country of Jordan, most opt for a car, bus or guided tour to get between Amman and Aqaba or Wadi Rum.
+Given Jordan's size, most visitors opt for a car, bus or guided tour to get between Amman and Aqaba or Wadi Rum.
 However, there are domestic flights between Amman and Aqaba.
-This short (one-hour) flight will run you around US$100 to US$200 depending on the season and availability.
-As you assess whether flying is best for your itinerary, you’ll need to factor in sufficient time to account for traffic to the airport and check-in time once there.
+This one-hour flight will cost around JD50 to JD130, depending on the season and availability.
+Though the flight time is short, you’ll need to factor in the time it takes to get to the airport in traffic and the check-in time once there.

 Tips for getting around Jordan on foot